 Flooding, extreme heat events, and effects of those conditions could impact regional transportation modes.
-MCTC is a participating member of the Modoc Office of Emergency Service Plan and are available to assist with extreme events, local, regional and state disasters as needed.
+MCTC and MTA are participating members of the Modoc Office of Emergency Service Plan and are available to assist with extreme events, local, regional, and state disasters as needed.
 Local and State agencies have experienced federal and state declared disasters from fires and flooding.
 The RTP supports use of emergency funds to open roads, clear debris, and provide emergency services that are necessary to our rural area.